If Social Media Apps Had “Channels” (like Cable TV)

 Better with channels, I think.
 And better is better.

-And if we don't see channels staring back at us in the user interface soon, will it because they don't actually want to give us a moment to decide?
+And if we don't see channels staring back at us in the user interface soon, will it be because they don't actually want to give us a moment to decide?

 — M.